jjpatric/SundayMovieSelector/README.md

 In order to use this very simple program all you need to do is download the .exe file and save it in a folder so that it can create the "hat.txt" file and you are good to go.

+If you need to update your JRE to run the program launch4j should prompt you to the update page.

 Resources I Used:

 https://www.leepoint.net/JavaBasics/index.html as a guide for creating the simple window.